yashgarg4/Agentic_RAG/README.md

-# Partner Support Agent
+# Agentic RAG based IntelliAgent

-This project implements a Retrieval-Augmented Generation (RAG) system to create a "IntelliAgent."
+This project implements a Retrieval-Augmented Generation (RAG) system to create an "IntelliAgent."
 This agent can answer questions based on a private collection of documents.
 It provides multiple interfaces, from a simple command-line tool to a sophisticated multi-agent web application.

 ## Features